 The anticipation of opening day, for many, is akin to Christmas Eve.
 The energy is high, the expectations are high, and there is joy and excitement all around.
 There are lots of things you can do to get the stoke levels high in the days leading up to your first day out!

 - Make a playlist!
 Whether you listen to tunes while you’re riding or not, having a killer playlist to put on while you’re driving to your mountain and booting up at the car is a surefire way to get pumped for the day ahead!

 - Plan to meet up with your crew!
 While of course there are “no friends on a pow day,” opening day might be a little different!
 There’s nothing better than getting the crew back together for your first day back, reliving last season’s memories, and making new ones.

 Up your tailgate game!

-Covid-19 is impacting the food and dining scene for most resorts across the world—instead of dealing with the mess that is sure to be dining, go all out with a tailgate and enjoy your lunch break safely outdoors.
-Pack a speaker, tons of snacks, and your favorite libations, and chances are you’ll be having 10 times more fun at your car than you would be in the dining halls.
-(As an added bonus, you’re be saving money)
+Covid-19 is still impacting the food and dining scene at resorts across the world—so if you prefer to avoid the possibility of exposure in a dining setting, go all out with a tailgate and enjoy your lunch break safely outdoors.
+Pack a speaker, tons of snacks, and your favorite libations, and chances are you’ll be having 10 times more fun in your car than you would be in the dining halls.
+(As an added bonus, you’re saving money).

 While these steps will ensure a smooth start to your first day back, even if you don’t get yourself in the best shape or don’t have time to wax your board...don’t stress.
 Remember that your season is just beginning, and you have time to work out all those early season kinks.

 The main thing is to have fun and enjoy the start of what is hopefully an incredible season!
-If you need to get geared up to hit the slopes, reach out to a Snowboard expert here on Curated for free, personalized advice and recommendations.
+If you need to get geared up to hit the slopes, reach out to a Snowboarding Expert here on Curated for free, personalized advice and recommendations.
 Happy trails!